jamesu/forgerunner.cpp/README.markdown

 ```

 ## License
-ForgeRunner is licensed under the MIT License.
+ForgeRunner is licensed under the GPLV3 License.
 See the [LICENSE](LICENSE) file for details.

 ## Disclaimer
 This project is **experimental** and not yet ready for production use.
 Use at your own risk!